Things to see and do in Sainte Mère Église during your camping holiday in Normandy

 The story of John Steele, the suspended parachutist from Holy Mother Church

 One of the soldiers parachuted over Sainte Mère Eglise, John Steele, was wounded in the foot by a bullet, but hung on the church steeple for two hours.
-On the ground, the fighting raged and turned against the Allies.
-At the end of hostilities, a German soldier spotted the parachutist.
-The GI was treated and then taken prisoner.
+On the ground, the fighting rages on and turns against the allies.
+At the end of hostilities, a German soldier spots the parachutist.
+The GI is treated and then taken prisoner.
 He managed to escape 3 days later and was evacuated to a hospital in England.
-Today, a mannequin of John Steele with his parachute stands on the steeple of Sainte Mère Église church.
+Today, a mannequin of John Steele with his parachute is enthroned on the steeple of the church of Sainte Mère Église.

 The Airborne Museum: the epic story of the American paratroopers of D DAY

-During your Normandy camping holiday, make the most of your stopover in Saint Mère Eglise to visit the Airborne Museum, dedicated to the American paratroopers of the 82nd and 101st Airborne Divisions who landed on Normandy soil on the night of June 6, 1944.
-Located right on the D-Day landing beaches, the Airborne Museum is the 3rd most visited site in La Manche, and a must-see during your camping vacation on the Battle of Normandy circuit!
-The Airborne Museum invites you to experience the Normandy Landings through spectacular, realistic museography.
-Campers will have the privilege of discovering a remarkable collection of over 10,000 items, including the only example in France of a WACO glider, an authentic Dakota C-47 aircraft that took part in the airdrop operations, a Sherman M4 A4 75 tank, as well as life-like reconstructions with mannequins in uniform, archive images, films and testimonials from American veterans…
+During your Normandy camping trip, take advantage of your stopover in Saint Mère Eglise to visit the Airborne Museum, dedicated to the American paratroopers of the 82nd and 101st Airborne Divisions who landed on Normandy soil on the night of June 6, 1944.
+Located right on the Normandy landing beaches, the Airborne Museum is the 3rd most visited site in La Manche, and a must for any camping vacation on the Battle of Normandy circuit!
+The Airborne Museum invites you to experience the Normandy Landings through a spectacular and realistic museography.
+Campers will have the privilege of discovering some remarkable collections: over 10,000 items, including the only WACO glider in France, an authentic Dakota C-47 aircraft that took part in the airdrop operations, a Sherman M4 A4 75 tank, as well as life-like reconstructions with mannequins in uniform, archive images, films and testimonials from American veterans…

 The “International Peace March” from Sainte Mère Église to camp and hike in Normandy

-Every year in May, the parish of Notre-Dame-de-la-Paix in Sainte Mère Église organizes an “International Walk for Peace” to mark the start of the week commemorating the D-Day landings on June 6, 1944.
-More than 800 American, British, Australian, German, Belgian and Dutch walkers take part in this walk through the Normandy bocage.
-A date that hiking-loving campers won’t want to miss on their Normandy camping vacations!
+Every year in May, the parish of Notre-Dame-de-la-Paix in Sainte Mère Église organizes an “international march for peace” to open the week commemorating the D-Day landings on June 6, 1944.
+Over 800 walkers from the USA, UK, Australia, Germany, Belgium and the Netherlands took part in the historic Normandy bocage.
+A date that hiking-loving campers will be sure to mark in their diaries for their camping vacations in Normandy!

 A must: Sainte Mère Église’s June 6th commemorations

-Every year, Sainte Mère Église puts itself on American time and organizes the June 6 commemorations, which feature a wide range of events: parachute drops, military vehicle exhibitions, concerts by American brass bands, and a Liberty banquet attended by veterans and paratroopers.
-Here’s a great idea for an original outing to liven up your camping vacation in Normandy!
+Every year, Sainte Mère Église puts itself on American time and organizes the June 6 commemorations, which feature a wide range of events: parachute drops, military vehicle displays, concerts by American brass bands and a Liberty banquet attended by veterans and paratroopers.
+Here’s an original idea for a camping vacation in Normandy!

 Gourmet vacations in Normandy: the local produce and crafts market in Sainte Mère Église

 Every Tuesday afternoon in July, stroll along the aisles of this picturesque market held in the church square of Ste Mère Eglise.
-Campers can discover Normandy products and specialties, as well as the creations of local artisans who will be delighted to show you their skills.
-Ideal for bringing back from your Normandy vacation the tasty Biscuits de Sainte-Mère-Eglise, parachute-shaped shortbread, or Petits-Paras, soft almond-flavored cakes!
+Campers will be able to discover Normandy products and specialities, as well as the creations of local craftsmen who will be delighted to show you their skills.
+Ideal for bringing back from your Normandy vacation the tasty Biscuits de Sainte-Mère-Eglise, parachute-shaped shortbread, or Petits-Paras, soft cakes flavoured with almonds!

 Your camping accommodation in Normandy, the starting point for your visit to Sainte Mère Eglise!